top of page

 The doctor nodded understandingly.
 “I’ll go check on her now.
 Please come with me.”

 Susan put on a less gloomy smile and said, “Of course, Doctor.”
-She quickly turned back the way she’d come.
+She spun back the way she’d come.
 It broke the young nurse’s heart to see not just the visual evidence of the beating her patient survived, but to watch Miss Doe’s slowly healing body recoiling in fear from something only she could see.
 Something atrocious had happened to Susan’s patient, and she feared that if her patient ever awoke, the young woman’s problems would just be starting.

-Dr. Mead’s examination was quick, but thorough.
+Dr. Mead’s examination was quick but thorough.
 As her last test, she pulled up the young woman’s eyelid and waved a bright light into her blankly staring eye.
 There was barely a flicker of discomfort.
 She met the concerned eyes of Nurse Collins and shook her head.
 “I don’t see her waking up today.
 We have not been able to establish a medical cause for her deep sleep.
-So, she could surprise us.
+So she could surprise us.
 But her lacerations and abrasions are healing nicely, as are her more serious injuries.”

 Nurse Collins nodded dejectedly.
 The two women tucked the covers back over their patient and left the room.